walter-a-jablonowski/sys-2/ai.md

   - edit renderer: form in modal for editing all fields

 # Instances of entry types (data)

+The id isn't explicitly defined in global def.yml but hardcoded, derive it from the field "name": convert each word to first character uppercase, then remove all non alpha numeric chars

 - /data
   - /myApartmentSearch: this is an instance of type "Activity"